Trakai

+Historically, the Trakai Island Castle, whose construction was finished by Grand Duke Vytautas, served as a residence of the Grand Dukes of Lithuania.

 Names and etymology

-The name of the town was first recorded in chronicles from 1337 in German as Tracken (later also spelt Traken) and is derived from the Lithuanian word trakai (singular: trakas meaning "glade").
+The name of the city was first recorded in chronicles from 1337 in German as Tracken (later also spelt Traken) and is derived from the Lithuanian word trakai (singular: trakas meaning "glade").
 Since the time of the Polish–Lithuanian Commonwealth, the city has been known as Troki in Polish.
 Its other alternate names include Тро́кі (Tróki, historic)/Трака́й (Trakáj, modern Belarusian), Trok (Yiddish), Troky, and Traki.
 The name is the origin of the surname Trotsky (lit: of Traki), which Leon Trotsky would later adopt as a pseudonym to avoid profiling by the Russian Imperial Police, the Polish variant of the surname is Trocki.

 Demographics

-The majority of Trakai's inhabitants (66.5%) are Lithuanian, although the town also has a substantial Polish minority (19%), as well as Russians (8.87%).
+The majority of Trakai's inhabitants (66.5%) in 2011 were Lithuanian, although the city also has a substantial Polish minority (19%), as well as Russians (8.87%).

+According to the census of 2021, there were 5426 inhabitants in Trakai city: 3694 Lithuanians (68.1%), 1020 Poles (18.8%), 395 Russians (7.3%), 62 Belarusians (1.1%).
+There are other traditional minorities among Trakai inhabitants – Karaites, Tatars (also known as Lipka Tatars), Jews (also known as Litvaks), Russians Old Believers and others.

 Geography

-There are 200 lakes in the region, of which the deepest (46.7 m) is Galvė with its 21 islands.
+There are 200 lakes in the region, the deepest being Galvė with its 21 islands.
 Galvė covers an area of 3.88 km2, Vilkokšnis lake – 3.37 km2, the lake of Skaistis – 2.96 km2.
 There are Trakai Historical National Park and Aukštadvaris Regional Park founded in the territory of the region.

 Trakai Historical National Park was founded on 23 April 1991 to preserve Trakai as a centre of Lithuanian statehood as well as the park's authentic nature.
-The territory of the park covers 82 km2, 34 km2 of which are covered by forests, and 130 km2 are covered by lakes.
+The park covers 82 km2, 34 km2 of which are covered by forests, and 130 km2 of which are covered by lakes.

-Aukštadvaris Regional Park was founded in 1992 to preserve the valuable landscapes of Verknė and Strėva upper reaches.
+Aukštadvaris Regional Park was founded in 1992 to preserve the valuable landscapes in the upper reaches of Verknė and Strėva.
 The area of the park is 153.5 km2, most of which is covered by forests.
 There are 72 lakes here, the biggest of which is Vilkokšnis.

-Trakai is a town built on water.
-The town is surrounded by the lakes of Luka (Bernardinai), Totoriškės, Galvė, Akmena, Gilušis.
+Trakai is a city built on water.
+The city is surrounded by the lakes of Luka (Bernardinai), Totoriškės, Galvė, Akmena, Gilušis.
 There are a number of architectural, cultural and historical monuments in Trakai.
 The history museum in the castle was established in 1962.
 Festivals and concerts take place in the island castle in summer.